lucatran97/LinguaBox/README.md

 <p>This branch is dedicated to the LinguaBox server.
 It is deployed to Azure cloud app service at http://linguabox.azurewebsites.net/.</p>

+## To verify the cloud app service functionality

+<p>Go to https://reqbin.com/ and send a POST request to http://linguabox.azurewebsites.net/chat.
+Set the content string as follows: {"message": "your_message_in_Spanish_here"}.</p>

 ## To run this project

 1. Make sure you have Node.js (8.12.x or later) installed.